WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230426-implementation_plan_documenting_media_properties.md

 Another option for documenting the media properties is to pass a dataclass instead of the named parameters to the `add_item` method of the `ImageStore` and `AudioStore`.
-This would make the documentation closer to code for easier updating, adn have another benefit of allowing us to check for required properties sooner.
+This would make the documentation closer to code for easier updating, and have another benefit of allowing us to check for required properties sooner.
 However, this would require a lot of refactoring and if decided on, would need to be a separate project.